googlemaps/android-maps-compose/README.md

 ### Shapes

-This library offers some simple ways for you to add shapes to your maps in order to customize them.
+A shape is an object on the map, tied to a latitude/longitude coordinate.
+Currently, android-maps-compose offers `Polyline`, `Polygon` and `Circle`.
 For all shapes, you can customize their appearance by altering a number of properties.

 #### Polyline